 The Thyroid Cancer Program at Texas Children’s Cancer Center offers multidisciplinary care to patients with thyroid cancer.

 Our team of experts include pediatric oncologists, surgeons, endocrinologists, pathologists, radiologists, pediatric nurses, social workers and child life specialists.
 This team approach enables patients and families to receive the most comprehensive and innovative care in a single location over the full course of their treatment and for long term follow-up care.

-At Texas Children’s Cancer and Hematology Centers, we are interested in understanding the biology of thyroid cancer with the goal of offering more successful therapies for pediatric patients We have established the North American Pediatric Thyroid Cancer registry to collect information on children with thyroid cancers.
-Email us at email@example.com to get information on how to enroll in the registry.
+At Texas Children’s Cancer and Hematology Center, we are interested in understanding the biology of thyroid cancer with the goal of offering more successful therapies for pediatric patients.
+We have established the North American Pediatric Thyroid Cancer registry to collect information on children with thyroid cancers.
+Email us at firstname.lastname@example.org to get information on how to enroll in the registry.

 We are the first and only center in North America to open a clinical trial of lenvatinib in children.
 Lenvatinib is approved for use in adults with differentiated thyroid cancer.
 We are currently testing the safety of this medication in children, and plan to test the effectiveness of this medication in children with thyroid cancers.
 More information on this clinical trial can be obtained by emailing email@example.com or by visiting clinicaltrials.gov.

 We welcome oncologists to contact us for second opinion consultations about the care and management of individual patients.